Your top bath and body care questions, answered

 When should you add bath salts, to a full tub or under the running water as the tub is filling?
 Should you rinse your face in cold water after doing a facial to tighten the pores?
 Do you have to wash your body before using an exfoliating scrub?

-People are always contacting me to ask bath-product-related questions, and sometimes they are sheepish about it as if they should already know the answer...even though for every person asking, 10 more are likely just wondering in silence!
+People are always contacting me to ask bath-product-related questions, and sometimes they are sheepish about it as if they should already know the answer...even though there may be no 'right' way to do things, and for every person asking, ten more are likely just wondering in silence!
 Since we can only post so many FAQs, so it's high time to answer some of your top questions in a blog post!

 Why the reluctance to just ask about bath stuff?

-There’s something about bath time, spa rituals, using skin care products etc. that can make us feel a little vulnerable or even afraid, kind of like when we go to the wax bar and we wonder if the technician has really ever seen that before.
+There’s something about bath time, spa rituals, using skin care products etc. that can make us feel a little vulnerable or even sheepish, kind of like when we go to the wax bar and wonder if the technician has really ever seen that before.
 No one wants to stand out or seem ignorant, yet of course, everyone wants to make sure they’re using a product properly and getting the maximum benefit - a vulnerable spot to be in.
-When it comes to handmade bath and body care products, the problem is made worse by the fact that labels aren’t always complete or comprehensive (guilty as charged), not because the maker is necessarily hiding anything, but because of the challenges of getting ingredients, directions, French, Latin, and fun all onto a small product label.
+When it comes to handmade bath and body care products, the problem is made worse by the fact that labels aren’t always complete or comprehensive (guilty as charged), not because the maker is necessarily hiding anything, but because of the challenges of getting ingredients, directions, French, Latin, and cute names to fit onto a small product label.

 We think asking is always better than being in the dark about your products, even if the person you're asking is Google!